fan-ziqi/rl_sar/README.md

 Or press **0** on the keyboard to switch the robot to the default standing position, press **P** to switch to RL control mode, and press **1** in any state to switch to the initial lying position.
 WS controls x-axis, AD controls yaw, and JL controls y-axis.

+#### Unitree Go2

+1. Connect one end of the Ethernet cable to the Go2 robot and the other end to the user's computer.
+Then, enable USB Ethernet on the computer and configure it.
+The IP address of the onboard computer on the Go2 robot is 192.168.123.161, so the computer's USB Ethernet address should be set to the same network segment as the robot.
+For example, enter 192.168.123.222 in the "Address" field ("222" can be replaced with another number).
+2. Use the `ifconfig` command to find the name of the network interface for the 123 network segment, such as `enxf8e43b808e06`.
+In the following steps, replace `<YOUR_NETWORK_INTERFACE>` with the actual network interface name.
+3. Open a new terminal and start the control program:
+    ```bash
+    source devel/setup.bash
+    rosrun rl_sar rl_real_go2 <YOUR_NETWORK_INTERFACE>
+    ```
+4. Go2 supports both joy and keyboard control, using the same method as mentioned above for A1.

 ### Train the actuator network

+Take A1 as an example below

-1. Uncomment `#define CSV_LOGGER` in the top of `rl_real.cpp`.
+1. Uncomment `#define CSV_LOGGER` in the top of `rl_real_a1.cpp`.
 You can also modify the corresponding part in the simulation program to collect simulation data for testing the training process.
 2. Run the control program, and the program will log all data after execution.
 3. Stop the control program and start training the actuator network.
 Note that `rl_sar/src/rl_sar/models/` is omitted before the following paths.
     ```bash